Human-AI Collaboration for Scaling Agile Regression Testing: An Agentic-AI Teammate from Manual to Automated Testing: Introduction

 Agile software teams rely on continuous integration and automated regression testing to maintain quality while delivering features at speed \cite{10.5555/559553,forsgren2018accelerate,kim2018phoenix}.
 Yet, in large-scale environments such as Hacon (a Siemens company), the pace of evolving requirements and ongoing feature development outstrips the capacity to automate regression tests, resulting in a persistent gap between the volume of manual test specifications and the rate at which they are converted into executable scripts.
 This gap not only limits regression coverage and leads to increased manual testing effort in sprint releases, challenging the core agile principles of rapid feedback and sustainable delivery.

 While recent advances in large language models (LLMs) and agentic AI offer promising capabilities for code and test generation \cite{augusto2025large}, there is limited industry guidance on integrating such tools into agile test engineering.
-Existing research often overlooks the nuanced requirements of regression test suites—such as maintainability, assertion specificity, and alignment with project conventions—and rarely addresses the human factors of collaboration, review, and governance in real-world teams \cite{neumann2026between,tawosi2025almas,martinfowlerUnderstandingSpecDrivenDevelopment,qodoSoftwareTesting}.
+Existing research often overlooks the nuanced requirements of regression test suites and rarely addresses the human factors of collaboration, review, and governance in real-world teams \cite{neumann2026between,tawosi2025almas,martinfowlerUnderstandingSpecDrivenDevelopment,qodoSoftwareTesting}.

-This paper addresses these gaps through an in-depth study with Hacon’s agile test engineering team.
-We focus on three research questions: \begin{enumerate} \item[\textbf{\textit{RQ1:}}] How should an agentic AI system be designed to bridge the manual-to-automated testing in regards to the agile practices ? \item[\textbf{\textit{RQ2:}}] How Human--AI integration, collaboration and governance should be practiced in the agile environment ? \item[\textbf{\textit{RQ3:}}] What are the implications of integrating the agentic AI system into the the agile team in terms of productivity and Human--AI collaboration culture? \end{enumerate}
+This paper presents an exploratory industrial case study with Hacon's agile test engineering team, examining the introduction of an agentic AI system for automated test script generation and its integration into the team's workflow.
+We address the following research question: